jundalisay/spblist/content/en/research/ranald/hands/chapter-23.md

 contributors: ['Ranald']
 image: "/covers/hands.png"
 description: ""
+draft: true
 ---

-In the following pages you will find the hands and analyses of ten world famous personages outstanding in different lines of en- deavor.
-Observe the various signs and lines in their hands that in- dicate their fame and success.
+In the following pages you will find the hands and analyses of ten world famous personages outstanding in different lines of endeavor.

+Observe the various signs and lines in their hands that indicate their fame and success.

 ## THE HAND OF FRANKLIN DELANO ROOSEVELT